bloomberg/apache-spark-on-k8s/docs/running-on-kubernetes.md

   <td>(none)</td>
   <td>
     Assuming you have set <code>spark.kubernetes.kerberos.enabled</code> to be true.
 This will let you specify the principal that you wish to use to handle renewing of Delegation Tokens.
-This is optional as you we will set the principal to be the job users principal by default.
+This is optional as we will set the principal to be the job users principal by default.
   </td>
 </tr>